vipulasri/strapi-cache/README.md

 },
 ```

+## 🔍 Routes

+The plugin creates two new routes

+- `POST /strapi-cache/purge-cache` (purges the whole cache)
+- `POST /strapi-cache/purge-cache/:key` (purges cache entries with have the key in the cache key)

+Both routes are protected by the policies `admin::isAuthenticatedAdmin` and `plugin::strapi-cache.purge-cache`.
+The second policy can be managed in the plugin's permissions section under the settings.

 ## 🗂️ How It Works

 - **Storage**: The plugin keeps cached data in memory or Redis, depending on the configuration.